DATA PROCESSING AGREEMENTBACKGROUND

 - We will provide the Customer with the ability to correct, delete, block, access or copy the Customer Personal Data in accordance with the functionality of the Services.

 - Data Subject Rights.
-Where applicable, and taking into account the nature of the Processing, we will use all reasonable endeavours to assist the Customer by implementing any other appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Customer’s obligation to respond to requests for exercising Data Subject rights set out in the GDPR.
+Where applicable, and taking into account the nature of the Processing, we will use all reasonable endeavours to assist the Customer by implementing any other appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Customer’s obligation to respond to requests for exercising Data Subject rights set out in the Data Protection Laws.

 - This DPA will terminate immediately upon termination of the Agreement.